Anish911033/Anish911033/README.md

 - 👋 Hi, I’m @Anish911033
-- 👀 I’m interested in new skill
+- 👀 I’m interested in learning new skill
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning coding and doning b.sc in statistics
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me anishkumar282003@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...